-Welcome to 15 Highlights of Eastbourne, East Sussex.
+Welcome to What to do in Eastbourne, East Sussex.
 The elegant seaside town of Eastbourne is situated on England’s south coast, nestled against the rolling countryside of the South Downs and the chalk cliffs of Beachy Head.
 The town also stands on the ruins of the Roman city of Anderida.
 However, these days, nothing remains of the ancient city with the exception of Pevensey Bay Castle five miles to the east.

 Eastbourne’s main draw is its pebble beach and charming seafront.
 Lined with Victorian hotels, carpet gardens and attractions such as the pier and bandstand, Eastbourne has a more tranquil vibe than its high-spirited neighbour, Brighton.
 The town is only an hour and a half from London by train and consequently makes an ideal day trip for those looking for an escape from the big smoke.

 Eastbourne is known as the ‘Suntrap of the South’ because it receives more hours of sunshine than anywhere else in the UK.
 The term was coined by the Eastbourne Tourism Board and indeed, when clouds are gathering elsewhere, the skies over Eastbourne remain blue and clear!

 The area is an excellent destination for hikers.
 With the beautiful landscape of the South Downs National Park on the doorstep, there are trails aplenty to discover.
 Whether you are taking a coastal walk over the Seven Sisters, heading inland or walking along the seafront, there are an abundance of options to choose from.